Sixth Form at King's College

 King’s offers Sixth Formers a fantastic social experience.
 Students, whether boarders or day students, are allocated to a house, where they have a study.
 This is the basis of their social life.
 However, the extensive programme of activities and sports and the Sixth Form social club all provide opportunities for meeting new and interesting people.
 The end of the two years is marked by the Leavers’ Ball, a truly magnificent occasion organised by a committee of leavers.

 Work in the Sixth Form is academically rigorous and we set high expectations for all our A level students.
-We teach traditional subjects in small classes of an average size of about ten, and at most sixteen.
+We teach traditional subjects in small classes of roughly between 12 to 16.
 Our teachers are well qualified specialists, enthusiastic and dedicated to promoting excellence within their subjects.

 We place an emphasis on independent learning, while providing close support for students' encouragement.
 This independence is developed in class, by tutors and by a study skills programme.
 We believe in moving beyond the boundaries of the prescribed a level syllabus.